dzungpnguyen/PolliConnect-raspberry-pi/docs/Setting up Pi Zero as Access Point.md

 # Setting up headless Raspberry Pi as a Wifi Access Point (via SSH)

+This document is inspired by [a tutorial for non-headless Pi](https://learn.sparkfun.com/tutorials/setting-up-a-raspberry-pi-3-as-an-access-point).

 Before starting, make sure your Pi and your computer are connected to the same network.

 ## SSH to Pi